nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 handy zero page location which BOOT1 can read when it needs to find BOOT0 later.

 Why not just JSR to BOOT1 in the first place?
 Why not use an RTS which is actually in this ROM?
 There's an entire *FIVE SPARE BYTES* on the end of BOOT0!

-All these decisions, lost in time, like tears in rain.
+All these strange decisions, lost in time, like tears in rain.

 ### Loading One Sector